spassvogel/gilles-game/docs/thoughts.md

 15/07/2019 CHORE: host on github?
 [ ] Maybe I can host this stuff on github pages. (https://github.com/gitname/react-gh-pages) [ ] Probably best to start a new `create-react-app`.

+20/07/2019 contextual popup
+[ ] the contextual info should just pop up over the item that you have clicked

+20/07/2019 open popups
+[ ] popups can be opened using withAppContext